 I’ve met Karen over the years doing events and she teaches glass classes at her studio in Barrowford.

-There are also many others teaching glass fusing classes in St Annes, Burnley, Blackpool, Wigan etc. Plus some of the adult education colleges might still teach glass fusing classes, such as Lancaster Adult Education college.
+Lots of others teach glass fusing classes in St Annes, Burnley, Blackpool, Wigan etc. Plus some of the adult education colleges might still teach glass fusing classes, such as Lancaster Adult Education college.

-If you are interested in learning and having ‘a go’ at glass fusing I would recommend going on a few classes with different teachers, as each teacher will teach it differently.
-Some teach using float glass and others with coloured and dichroic glass, which will be a good opportunity to learn and have a go using different types of glass and see how your experiments turn out.
-Plus you’ll learn how to cut glass and get to know about the different materials, tools and machinery.
+If you want to learn and have ‘a go’ at glass fusing I would definitely recommend going on a few classes with different teachers, as each teacher will teach it differently.
+Some teach using float glass and others with coloured and dichroic glass, which will be a good opportunity to learn and have a go using the various types of glass and see how your experiments turn out.
+Plus you’ll learn how to cut glass and get to know about the materials, tools and machinery.